5 Steps to Becoming a Teacher

 Step 2: Choose a Teaching Degree & Focus

 In order to become a teaching professional, you’ll need to get a degree and choose a teaching specialty.
 Though most states only require a Bachelor’s degree to become a teacher, a Master’s Degree may help acquire a teaching job in more competitive areas.
-There are many specialty areas in education that you can focus on to earn a teaching degree, and even more available specialties within the education field.
+There are many specialty areas in education that you can focus on to earn a teaching degree and even more available specialties within the education field.
 Teaching explores the following areas to help you connect with a degree program and focus your future career in education:

 Step 3: Become a State Qualified Teacher